data anonymization anonymization techniques data anonymization methods

 1. Masking

-Masking replaces original data values with fictional, yet realistic alternatives.
+Masking is a transformation technique that replaces original data values with fictional, yet realistic alternatives.
 It is commonly applied to Personally Identifiable Information (PII) such as names, email addresses, or account numbers.

 2. Shuffling (Permutation)